NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 This output is the decay time since the start of emission.
 The start time is either at the beginning of each run period, including design day simulations, or the time when the egenration schedule value is zero.

-### SurfaceContaminantSourceAndSink:Generic:BoudaryLayerDiffusion
+### SurfaceContaminantSourceAndSink:Generic:BoundaryLayerDiffusion

-The SurfaceContaminantSourceAndSink:Generic:BoudaryLayerDiffusion object specifies the generic contaminant generation rate from surface diffusion.
+The SurfaceContaminantSourceAndSink:Generic:BoundaryLayerDiffusion object specifies the generic contaminant generation rate from surface diffusion.
 The object is equivalent to the boundary layer diffusion model driven model defined in the sources and sinks element types of CONTAM 3.0.

 The boundary layer diffusion controlled reversible sink/source model with a linear sorption isotherm follows the descriptions presented in [Axley 1991].
 The boundary layer refers to the region above the surface of a material through which a concentration gradient exists between the near-surface concentration and the air-phase concentration.
 The rate at which a contaminant is transferred onto a surface (sink) is defined as: